Pathway to Computing Graduate Certificate Program FAQs

-USF CSE has received $7500 from the MSCS Pathways to Computing Consortium to award one student enrolled in the Pathway to Computing Graduate Certificate program.
+USF CSE has received funds from the MSCS Pathways to Computing Consortium to award students enrolled in the Pathway to Computing Graduate Certificate program.
 You must first apply to the Pathway Certificate program to be considered for the scholarship.
 Preference for students from under-represented populations in computing including women or non-binary, Black/African American, Hispanic or Latinx, Pacific Islander or Alaskan Native and Native Americans, or students who have high financial need per the student’s FAFSA or other means.

 - If I complete the Pathway to Computing certificate program, will I be guaranteed admission into all of the USF Master’s programs in the Computer Science and Engineering department?